Conjugacies of model sets: Shape conjugacy and generators

 A shape conjugation is a particular shape deformation in the sense of \cite{CS2,Kel}, and shape deformations arise as follows: Consider a function $F:\Lambda\to\R^d$, defined on an FLC Delone set $\Lambda$.
-It defines a new set We assume that the coboundary $\delta F$ of $F$ is \spe.
-This means that the elements of $\Lambda^F-\Lambda^F$ can be locally derived from $\Lambda-\Lambda$ and implies in particular that $\Lambda^F$ has FLC.
-We think of $\Lambda^F$ as a deformation of $\Lambda$ (as if we had turned on $F$ slowly) and call the function $F$ the {\em generator\/} of the deformation.
+It defines a new set When the coboundary of $F$ is \spe\ then the elements of $\Lambda^F-\Lambda^F$ can be locally derived from $\Lambda-\Lambda$ and in particular $\Lambda^F$ has FLC.
+In this case we call $\Lambda^F$ a {\em deformation} of $\Lambda$ and the function $F$ its {\em generator\/}.

-One possible way for $\delta F$ to be \spe\ is for $F$ already to be \spe.
-This is the case precisely if $\Lambda^F$ can be locally derived from $\Lambda$.